dwmkerr/terraform-aws-openshift/README.md

 # terraform-aws-openshift

 This project shows you how to set up OpenShift Origin on AWS using Terraform.
-This the companion project to my article [Creating a Resilient Consul Cluster for Docker Microservice Discovery with Terraform and AWS](http://www.dwmkerr.com/creating-a-resilient-consul-cluster-for-docker-microservice-discovery-with-terraform-and-aws/).
+This the companion project to my article [Get up and running with OpenShift on AWS](http://www.dwmkerr.com/get-up-and-running-with-openshift-on-aws/).

 ## Overview